The Last Express: Release

-The game was released 1997, after five years of development, at a final cost of US$5–6 million, on a multi-platform 3-CD set that covered Windows, Mac OS, and MS-DOS.
+The Last Express was released 1997, after five years of development.
+The game had a final cost of US$5–6 million.
+The Last Express was released on multi-platform 3-CD set that covered Windows, Mac OS, and MS-DOS.
 The Last Express received highly positive reviews both in print and online, but only remained in stores for a few months.

-Broderbund did little to promote the game, apart from a brief mention in a press release and enthusiastic statements by Broderbund executives, in part due to the entire Broderbund marketing team quitting in the weeks before its release.
-Softbank pulled out of the game market, dissolved its subsidiary GameBank, and cancelled several dozen titles in development, including the nearly finished PlayStation port of The Last Express.
+Broderbund did little to promote the game, apart from a brief mention in a press release and enthusiastic statements by Broderbund executives.
+This was partly due to the entire Broderbund marketing team quitting in the weeks before its release.
+Softbank pulled out of the game market and dissolved its subsidiary GameBank.
+The company also cancelled several dozen titles in development, including the nearly finished PlayStation port of The Last Express.
 In a final blow, Broderbund was acquired by The Learning Company, which was not interested in The Last Express.
 Within a year of its release, The Last Express was out of print.
 Withal, Mechner's company Smoking Car Productions quietly folded.